jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:

 That is the Prime Minister of Canada on this Saturday morning, briefing Canadians on his government's actions to fight COVID-19.
 Let's bring in the cbc's Catharine Cullen Catharine, I'll pick up where the Prime Minister left off.
-It is of interest in Ottawa bu tit should be of interest to everyone.
+It is of interest in Ottawa but it should be of interest to everyone.
 If no agreement is reached, 338 people have to get back here formonday for parliament to sit.

 **Catherine**:

 We know when we look at the two extraordinary sittings we've had is when a deal has been reached, it's an 11th hour thing.
 We're going to see people engaged in this issue people biting their nails.
 There is something of a face-offbetween his party and the conservative party.